marcusschwartz/tradendiff/README.md

 Options

-* --max_jitter_seconds - Maximum allowable delta for timestamps for a single trade across log sets.
+* `--max_jitter_seconds=900` - Maximum allowable delta for timestamps for a single trade across log sets.
-* --extreme_jitter_seconds - If records for a single trade have a timestamp delta greater than this value, the records will be reported as missing.
+* `--extreme_jitter_seconds=3600` - If records for a single trade have a timestamp delta greater than this value, the records will be reported as missing.
-* --reconcile_fields - A comma-separated list of fields that are expected to be "equal" for a single trade across log sets.
+* `--reconcile_fields=symbol,price,quantity` - A comma-separated list of fields
+  that are expected to be "equal" for a single trade across log sets.
 Note that the matching is case-insensitive and a single leading - [dash] will be ignored.
+* `--include_details` - Include the full log records associated with each reconcilation failure in the output, one record per line.

 ## Input Data Format